gruossomonica/humanseg_surveillance/README.md

 The colormap is defined in `myColorMap.m`.

 The function `pixelLabelColorbar.m` is useful to add a colorbar to the current axis.
-The colorbar is formatted to display the class names with the color.
+The colorbar is formatted to display the class names with the colors.

-The function `preprocessImage.m` is used to resize the input image before passing it to the network, according to the image input size defined in the input layer.
+The function `preprocessImage.m` is used to resize the input image before passing it to the network, according to the image size defined in the input layer.

 ## Citation